 Risk management is carried out by the management of HTAL under policies approved by the Board of Directors.
 Management identifies, evaluates and hedges financial risks in close co-operation with the Group's operating units.
-The Board provides written principles for overall risk management, as well as policies covering specific areas, such as interest rate risk, credit risk, use of derivative financial instruments and non-derivative financial instruments, and investment of excess liquidity.
+The Board overseas the overall risk management including specific areas, such as interest rate risk, credit risk, use of derivative financial instruments and non-derivative financial instruments, and investment of excess liquidity.